phorton1/projects-fan1/readme.md

 All the STL files are in the [STL subdirectory](stl/).
 I have provided the [Fusion 360 files](fusion/) as well.

-I print almost everything at **0.30mm layer heights**, in "draft" quality on the Prusa, except the blads, which I printed at the Prusa 0.20mm "quality" setting.
+I print almost everything at **0.30mm layer heights**, in "draft" quality on the Prusa, except the blades, which I printed at the Prusa 0.20mm "quality" setting.

 I try to orient all the parts so that they are strongest in the required directions.
 For the blade, to minimize the amount of supports, I print them on edge, as shown below: